top of page

 Want to donate raffle baskets?

-Millard West Junior & Senior Students and their guests only!
+Millard West Junior & Senior Students & Their Guests Only!

 Students do NOT need to attend Prom to attend Post Prom.